 How do I register my child for camp?

-For your convenience, registration for summer camp has been posted online.
+For your convenience, registration for summer camp will be been posted online on March 16th, 2015.
 Please follow this link to the summer camp registration page.
-Registration is open from April 1st – 5 business days prior to the camp begins.
+Registration is open from March 16 until 5 business days prior to the camp begins.

 I registered my child but they can no longer attend.
 How do I cancel?

 Full camp fees are refundable until June 15.